-Mamoru Matsuoka: A Tribute to an Important Historian
+Mamoru Matsuoka: A Tribute to a Major Historian of the Meiji Restoration

 Matsuoka-sensei was my friend.
 As a writer, I am greatly indebted to him.
 My deepest condolences to his family.